 10. Feeling in Control –

 Cleaning is a control action.
 You are taking control of the mess that you or something else created.
 You are turning something that can cause anxiety and health issues from dust and grime to something that you can be proud of and want to show off or just enjoy being present in.
+If you clean the kitchen regularly, you will also be aware of any deeper issues in there that need more extensive action, such as calling out experts from www.xtreamclean.se to deal with a blocked drain, or getting a floor-laying professional in to deal with cracked tiles.
 Feeling a sense of control is a huge mental boost.

 See just by cleaning your kitchen and keeping to a tidy routine for the main room in your house you can reap the mental benefits.
 During lockdown I have had the family join in the cleaning routine and pick one room in the house that they keep clean and tidy on a daily basis.
 We love the feeling of a clean home and a sense of accomplishments when it’s all finished.

 Spares2You has you covered for even bigger cleaning projects like pressure washing the driveway or vacuuming all those windows!
 Like most people, I cringe when Spring cleaning comes around but oh, I reap the benefits of it mentally and physically when I am done.